-Because Best Value Schools cares about every kind of student, we’ve compiled our research to rank the 15 small colleges across the nation for animal lovers.
+Because Best Value Schools cares about every kind of student, we’ve compiled our research to rank the 15 small colleges across the nation for animal lovers and college campuses that allow pets.
 That way students can enjoy their college experience with their pet.

 Eckerd College – Saint Petersburg, FL

 Long believed to be the most pet-friendly campus in America, Eckerd College has allowed pets on its school since 1973.
 Eckerd lives by the philosophy that students should be able to bring a part of home with them.
 From a pet commencement ceremony to a newly-opened dog park, pets are a huge part of college life.
-Eckerd allows an extensive list of animals in the dorms, ranging from cats and dogs to different pet animals such as rabbits and ducks.
+Eckerd is one of the colleges that allow pets in dorms; it allows an extensive list of animals in the dorms, ranging from cats and dogs to different pet animals such as rabbits and ducks.
 Along with their pet-friendly living environment, Eckerd boasts a student-run Pet Council and also offers a pre-veterinary medicine degree.

 Lees-McRae College – Banner Elk, NC

 Since its initiation in 2011, Lees-McRae’s pet-friendly policy is quickly catching the national public eye.
-As featured in PEOPLE magazine, this college doesn’t just allow pets; it encourages both students and teachers to bring them to class.
+As featured in PEOPLE magazine, this isn’t just one of the colleges that allow pets; it encourages both students and teachers to bring them to class.
 At some point during their time at Lees-McRae College, all students can bring one pet to live with them.
 The Western North Carolina college allows the following types of pets in residence halls across campus: dogs, cats, and fish.
 The college also has a Pet Council consisting of various students, faculty and staff members.
 To top it off, Lees-McRae College also features “animal-centric” programs such as Wildlife Rehabilitation (concentration), Wildlife Biology (major) and Pre-Veterinary Medicine (major).

 Delaware Valley University – Doylestown, PA